nobleans-playground/coding-challenge-snakes/README.md

 - you can discard parts of your body to gain speed
 - you have to eat an apple every x game steps, or your snake will die from hunger
 - faster movement for longer snakes

+## Bot development

+To write a bot, you'll have to implement the Bot interface.
+After that, make sure it's included in the bots array.

+### Executables

+#### commandline.py

+Battle 2 snakes against each other in the commandline.

+#### tournament.py

+Battle all bots against eachother in a tournament.
+It'll write the results to a csv file.

+#### gui.py

+Battle bots against eachother in a graphical user interface.

+#### elo.py

+From the tournament results csv you can calculate your bots elo rating.